 In this post, you will learn about K-Means clustering concepts with the help of fitting a K-Means model using Python Sklearn KMeans clustering implementation.
-Before getting into details, let’s briefly understand the concept of clustering.
+You will also learn about its advantages and limitations.

 In the above diagram, pay attention to some of the following: